What Is a Digital Signature?

 Compare the Hashes

 By comparing the generated hash with the decrypted hash, the recipient ensures that the document has not been altered.
-Matching hashes confirm the signer’s identity and maintains the document’s authenticity and integrity.
+Matching hashes confirm the signer’s identity and maintain the document’s authenticity and integrity.

 Benefits of Using Digital Signatures